As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 All general contractors in California must hold a state license from the California Contractors State License Board for any work worth more than $500.

-There are three types of contractor licenses in California:
+There are four types of contractor licenses in California:

 You can apply for a general engineering contractor or general building contractor license.
 You must have had four full years of experience in the past ten years at a journeyman level or as a foreman, supervisor, or contractor, in the classification in which you’re applying.

-You’ll need to show proof of a bond or cash deposit of $15,000, and that you meet all the requirements before you take the trade exam, as well as a business and law exam.
+You’ll need to show proof of a contractor surety bond or cashier’s check of $25,000, and that you meet all the requirements before you take the trade exam, as well as a business and law exam.
 You’ll also have to submit your fingerprints and take an Asbestos exam.
-Next steps include posting your bond and showing proof of workers’ compensation insurance if you’re going to hire any employees.
+Next steps include posting your bond and showing proof of insurance — workers’ comp and liability coverages.

-Several fees are also involved, including a $330 application fee and a $200 license fee.
-Once you have a license you’ll need to renew it every two years, which costs $450.
+Several fees are also involved, including a $450 application fee and a $200 license fee.
+Once you have a license, you’ll need to renew it every two years, which costs $450.

 Learn more about general contractor license requirements in California.